jornicornelese/ranger/README.md

 # Laravel Ranger

+> [!IMPORTANT]
+> Ranger is currently in Beta, the API is subject (and likely) to change prior to the v1.0.0 release.
+All notable changes will be documented in the [changelog](./CHANGELOG.md).

 ## Introduction

 Ranger is a powerful introspection library for Laravel applications.
 It walks through your codebase and collects detailed information about your application's components, including routes, models, enums, broadcast events, environment variables, and Inertia.js components.